Stretching improves range of motion and keeps you limber.

 Practice this move to make standing easier.
 Place two pillows on a chair.
 Sit on top, with your back straight, feet flat on the floor (see left photo).
 Use your leg muscles to slowly and smoothly stand up tall.
 Then slowly lower again to sit.
 Be sure your bent knees don’t move forward of your toes.
 Try with your arms crossed or loose at your sides.

 Too hard?
 Add pillows.
 Or use a chair with armrests and help push up with your arms.

 One Leg Balance

-This move helps you bend over or get out of cars.
+This move helps you bend over or get in and out of cars.

-Even if you have stiff or sore knees, walking is still one of the best exercises for knee arthritis.
+Even if you have stiff or sore knees, walking may be a great exercise.
 Start slow and keep at it.
-Walking can reduce joint pain, strengthen leg muscles, and improve flexibility.
+Walking can ease joint pain, strengthen leg muscles, improve posture (stand tall when you walk), and improve flexibility.
 It's also good for your heart.

-Good form is key.
-Look forward and keep your back straight and your arms relaxed.
-If you're not active now, check in with your doctor before starting a new exercise program.
+If you're not active, check in with your doctor before starting a new exercise program.